 Latin America offers an incredibly varied range of business opportunities.
 With many countries in the region now prospering economically, foreign companies can find the perfect fit for their product or service.
-The diverse business portfolios of the countries are well described in the different kinds of sectors available.
+The diverse business portfolios of the countries which form part of MERCOSUR are well described in the different kinds of sectors available.

 Moreover, with the economic growth of the region, various growth-enabling legal frameworks have been established locally.
 Governments have seen the promising future of foreign investment and are keen on attracting it.

 Consequently, softening trade borders have become more important on the agendas of Latin American governments.
 This trend has seen the development of one of the world’s strongest trade blocs, called MERCOSUR.
 This group drives ongoing combined trade effort between its Latin American member countries.
 Learn how investing in a MERCOSUR country offers a commercial environment supportive to your success.